NSO-developer/ldap-auth/README.md

 [here](https://www.howtoforge.com/how-to-install-and-configure-openldap-phpldapadmin-on-ubuntu-2004/).

-To enable user authorization using LDAP the users must be grouped to certain groups and corresponding groups should be configured in NSO NACM.
-For NACM configuration details see documentation at `$NCS_DIR/doc/html/nso_admin_guide/ug.aaa.authorization.html` from your NSO installation.
+To enable user authorization using LDAP the users must be grouped to certain groups and corresponding groups should be configured in NSO AAA for authentication and NACM for access authorization.
+For NACM configuration details see documentation at
+`$NCS_DIR/doc/html/nso_admin_guide/ug.aaa.authorization.html` from your NSO installation.
 For openLDAP configuration, which allows associating users with authorization groups, please follow [these](README-Building-MemberOf-Module-in-LDAP.md) instructions.
-The [Microsoft Active Directory](https://ldapwiki.com/wiki/MemberOf) implementation of LDAP server has the _memberOf_ attribute enabled and does not need special configuration.
+The [Microsoft Active Directory](https://ldapwiki.com/wiki/MemberOf) implementation of LDAP server has the _memberOf_ attribute enabled by default and does not need special configuration.
 >Note: It is assumed, that if the LDAP user is not associated with any authorization group (does not have attribute _memberOf_), the NSO access will be denied.